Sir-Batman/DL_Rover_Autoencoder/autoencoder/README.md

 Samples
 ----

-`sample_poi_laser.csv` - Contains 10 POI laser scans used to sanity check the model (samples not used to train model)
+`samples/sample_poi_laser.csv` - Contains 10 POI laser scans used to sanity check the model (samples not used to train model)

-`sample_rov_laser.csv` - Contains 10 ROV laser scans used to sanity check the model (samples not used to train model)
+`samples/sample_rov_laser.csv` - Contains 10 ROV laser scans used to sanity check the model (samples not used to train model)

-`train_poi_laser.csv` - Contains 2 POI laser scans used to sanity check the model (samples from 100,000 used to train model)
+`samples/train_poi_laser.csv` - Contains 2 POI laser scans used to sanity check the model (samples from 100,000 used to train model)

-`train_rov_laser.csv` - Contains 2 ROV laser scans used to sanity check the model (samples from 100,000 used to train model)
+`samples/train_rov_laser.csv` - Contains 2 ROV laser scans used to sanity check the model (samples from 100,000 used to train model)

 Spreadsheet